 - First, the House agrees to a special rule waiving the one-day layover requirement for any special rule for the consideration of a specified matter.
-(This rule is required to lie over for one legislative day.) - Second, the House agrees to a separate special rule setting the terms of consideration of the measure and waiving any availability requirements for the measure itself.
+(This rule is required to lie over for one legislative day, except if its proposed text has been made available prior to the start of the legislative day.) - Second, the House agrees to a separate special rule setting the terms of consideration of the measure and waiving any availability requirements for the measure itself.
 (This rule need not lie over for one legislative day.
 The first special rule waived the one-day layover requirement for this special rule.) - Third, the House calls up, debates, and votes on the measure.